-The cheapest one in the TW lineup is the Dart at $998 and it’s also the lightest. and only 39.5 lbs, it’s even lighter than the Segway ES Max(42.1 lbs).
-But providing a far superior riding experience in terms of both comfort and power.
+The cheapest one in the TW lineup is the Dart at $998 and it’s also the lightest at only 39.5 lbs.
+It is even lighter than the Segway ES Max(42.1 lbs).
+But provides a far superior riding experience both in terms of comfort and power.

-From the Dart, the next step is $400 up and that’s the Pacer.
+From the Dart, the next step up is the Pacer.
 Then the price keeps increasing as each scooter model gains more power and better quality parts that make the ride not only faster and longer, but also more comfortable, and of course, safer.